etheralpha/dailydoots-com/README.md

 .  | nikola_j              | [DeFi Saver](https://defisaver.com/) - A one-stop dashboard for creating, managing and tracking your DeFi positions
 .  | nixorokish            | [EthStaker](https://ethstaker.cc/) - Ethereum Beacon Chain community health consultant
 .  | pbrody                | [EY Blockchain](https://blockchain.ey.com/) team member
+.  | ProfStrangelove       | [LimitRanger](https://limitranger.xyz/) - A dapp to use limit orders with Uniswap while paying low — or actually earning — fees
 .  | REALJohnBMacLemore    | [Caches](https://caches.xyz/) - A web3 authenticated multi-topic forum on all subjects related to the Ethereum protocol and Web3 technology
 .  | RooftopPortaPotty     | Doing security analysis of browser extensions and web3 wallets
 .  | stevieraykatz         | [Coinlander](https://coinlander.one/) - An interactive experiment in the design and development of community gaming primitives, including the Seeker characters and The One Coin artifact